PayBy/botim-money-docs/docs/2_Online Payment Integration/Checkout/iframe-paypage.md

 ### Redirect URL

 Create a success page for the URL you provided in the **redirectUrl**  parameter to display order confirmation message to your customer.
-PayBy will redirect the payer to this page after the payment has been completed on the checkout.
+Botim Money Business will redirect the payer to this page after the payment has been completed on the checkout.

 ### Asynchronous Notification

-If the **notifyUrl** is set in the order creation request, after the transaction, PayBy will send payment result to the url.
+If the **notifyUrl** is set in the order creation request, after the transaction, Botim Money Business will send payment result to the url.

 ### Change Order Status